YanaSkyrda/Operating_systems_labs/lab1/README.md

 The aim of this lab is to correctly organize computation using multiply processes/threads.

-## Please, make sure to run Main.java in terminal from jar-file that lies in out/artifacts/lab1_main_jar/lab1.main.jar! ##

 ### Variant 10 ###

 Use Java, processes and java.nio.channels.AsynchronousSocketChannel and Future<T>.